Getting freelance writing clients can be tough. 😪

 The sweet spots are between 5AM to 6AM and 7PM to 9PM.
 A.K.A, when people get to work and when they’re home.

 Cold emailing is also very time effective.
 Think about how long it takes to call up businesses compared to sending them a personalized email.
-You can also set up a hone call afterwards, but this is a much faster way to get your foot in the door.
+You can also set up a phone call afterward, but this is a much faster way to get your foot in the door.

 How about the subject line?